-If you know of or genuinely suspect behaviour that may involve fraud or corruption, you must report it immediately, providing as much information as possible.

-We recommend that you raise any concerns in the first instance with your manager or the Fraud Management & Investigations Team.

-If you seek to have your disclosure protected under whistleblower laws, you can make your report in accordance with nbn's Whistleblower Policy.
+- If you know of or genuinely suspect behaviour that may involve fraud or corruption, you must report it immediately, providing as much information as possible. - We recommend that you raise any concerns in the first instance with your manager or the Fraud Management & Investigations Team. - If you seek to have your disclosure protected under whistleblower laws, you can make your report in accordance with nbn's Whistleblower Policy.

-For more information (including rules for disclosing conflicts and gifts)
+(including rules for disclosing conflicts and gifts)

-- Conflicts of Interest (Employees & Contractors) Policy
+- Conflicts of Interest (Employees & Contractors) Policy - Gifts or Benefits Policy

-- Fraud & Corruption Control Policy

-- Gifts or Benefits Policy